Google Gemini: Announcement

 After an "underwhelming" February 8 livestream in Paris showcasing Bard, Google's stock fell eight percent, equivalent to a $100 billion loss in market value, and the YouTube video of the livestream was made private.
 Many viewers also pointed out an error during the demo in which Bard gives inaccurate information about the James Webb Space Telescope in response to a query.
 Google employees criticized Pichai's "rushed" and "botched" announcement of Bard on Memegen, the company's internal forum, while Maggie Harrison of Futurism called the rollout "chaos".
 Pichai defended his actions by saying that Google had been "deeply working on AI for a long time", rejecting the notion that Bard's launch was a knee-jerk reaction.

-A week after the Paris livestream, Pichai had 80,000 employees dedicate two to four hours to dogfood testing Bard, while Google executive Prabhakar Raghavan had employees correct any errors Bard made.
+One week after the Paris livestream, Pichai asked 80,000 employees to spend two to four hours on testing Bard internally, while Google executive Prabhakar Raghavan asked them to correct any errors Bard made.
 In the following weeks, Google employees criticized Bard in internal messages, citing safety and ethical concerns and calling on company leaders not to launch the service.
 Google executives launched the product, overruling a negative risk assessment report conducted by its AI ethics team.
 After Pichai suddenly laid off 12,000 employees later that month due to slowing revenue growth, remaining workers shared memes and snippets of their humorous exchanges with Bard soliciting its "opinion" on the layoffs.
 Google employees began testing a more sophisticated version of Bard with larger parameters, dubbed "Big Bard", in mid-March.